-iii) Impact on financial assets classification
+iii) Financial assets classification

-The standard affects the classification and measurement of financial assets held as at 31 December 2019 as follows:
+The classification and measurement of financial assets as at 31 December 2020 is as follows:

-- Loans to euro area Member States are classified and measured at amortised cost under IFRS 9 because they are managed in a business model of collecting contractual cash flows and the EFSF has no intention and expectation of selling these loans.
+- Loans to euro area member states, are classified and measured at amortised cost under IFRS 9 because they are managed in a business model of collecting contractual cash flows and the EFSF has no intention and expectation of selling these loans.
 The SPPI test has returned the eligibility for amortised cost measurement of all the EFSF loans.
-The EFSF conducts tests to verify such eligibility on each new exposure. - Treasury financial assets are classified and measured as financial assets at fair value through other comprehensive income under IFRS 9 because both collecting contractual cash flows and selling the financial assets are an integral part of the business model.
+The EFSF conducts tests to verify such eligibility on each new exposure; - Treasury financial assets are classified and measured as financial assets at fair value through other comprehensive income under IFRS 9 because both collecting contractual cash flows and selling the financial assets are an integral part of the business model.